 Occasionally resistances less than an ohm are encountered, these are measured in milliohms (m ) thousandths of an ohm.

 Normally when resistances are indicated on an electronic circuit diagram they are denoted as 10R for a ten ohm resistor, 10k for a ten thousand ohm resistor, and 10M for a ten MΩ resistor.
 The reason for this is that the Greek letter omega is not as easy to use as the prefixes R, k, and M.

 In order that the current can be limited in a particular circuit, a component known as a resistor may be used.
 Resistors come in a variety of forms from large wired components, or even some using terminals to the very small surface mount components used in many electronics circuits today.

-There are many different types of resistor.
-Even though they all resist current flow, their other parameters mean that some types are more suitable for particular applications than others.
+Resistors are used in electrical and electronic circuits for a variety of purposes, but in each case they resist the current flow.
+There are many different types of resistor - their parameters mean that some types are more suitable for particular applications than others.

 When working with any electrical and electronics circuits, it is necessary to know what is resistance and how resistance affects the circuit.
 In view of the importance of resistance in circuits, resistors are widely used, possibly the most commonly used components in electronics circuits.
 These components are very easy to use, and the calculations associated with them are normally simple.